Mohanadragab192000/EmojiDB/README.md

-# 🦄 EmojiDB: Legend of the Encrypted Ledger

-> **"The Database That Smiles Back"** 🛡️💎🌈
+# EmojiDB

+**High-performance encrypted database engine with Node.js SDK**

-EmojiDB is a high-performance, embedded database engine written in Go.
-It encrypts **everything**—data, headers, and schemas—into 100% valid Emoji sequences.
-Now featuring a powerful **Node.js SDK** for modern web development.
+EmojiDB is an embedded database written in Go that encrypts all data, headers, and schemas into emoji sequences.
+Features automatic binary downloads, schema evolution, and military-grade encryption.

----

-## 🚀 Quick Start
+## Quick Start

-### 1. Installation
+### Installation
 ```bash
 npm install @ikwerre-dev/emojidb
 ```

-*(The engine binary is automatically downloaded for your platform: Mac, Linux, or Windows).*
+The engine binary is automatically downloaded for your platform (Mac, Linux, Windows).

-### 2. Basic Usage
+### Basic Usage
 ```javascript
 import EmojiDB from '@ikwerre-dev/emojidb';